Search

 In Person

-The site of the beautiful historic church of St Vigeans dates back to the 12th century and is still a practising place of worship.
-The Church sits on a smooth green mound about 40 feet high and is skirted by a curve of attractively restored traditional cottages and bridges over the Brothock which flows through the tree sheltered valley to the town of Arbroath and the sea some one-and-a-half miles away.
+The historic and beautiful church at St Vigeans sits up on a grassy mound, skirted by a curve of attractively restored traditional cottages and bridges over the Brothock which flows through a tree lined valley to the town of Arbroath.

 Booking is not required.